s-blais/boingboing_briefing/NOTES.md

-user types boingboing-brief(?) to kick it off
+user types boingboing-briefing to kick it off

 Greet user and display numbered list of BB blog titles, with Author name Ask if any sound interesting, request number of article, or exit to exit